zoe-becker/multiplayer-word-search/README.md

 - **Zoe**:
     - Add shapes to the grid!
 - **Cameron**:
-    - setting up theme-adaptive game board code
+    - add more host options in lobby (player removal and board difficulty)